Al-Faisaly SC

-Al-Faisaly Sports Club (نادي الفيصلي الرياضي) is a professional football club based in Amman, Jordan, that competes in the Jordanian Pro League, the top flight of Jordanian football.
+Al-Faisaly Sports Club (نادي الفيصلي الرياضي) is a Jordanian professional football club based in Amman.
+Founded in 1932, the club competes in the Jordanian Pro League, the top flight of Jordanian football.
 Nicknamed "the Blue Eagles", they were founded as Al-Ashbal Club in 1932.

-They are considered the most successful football club in the country and one of the most successful in the region, having won 83 official titles, 35 league titles, 21 Jordan FA Cups and 17 Jordan Super Cups, being the record holder for all these competitions, eight Jordan FA Shields and two AFC Cups.

-Their main rival is Al-Wehdat, a club formed by a Palestinian refugee camp in Amman which is also one of the best clubs in the country.
+They won 84 official titles, 35 league titles, 21 Jordan FA Cups and 17 Jordan Super Cups, being the record holder for all these competitions, 9 Jordan FA Shields and 2 AFC Cups.
+Their main rival is Al-Wehdat, a club formed by a Palestinian refugee camp in Amman.

 History

 Foundation and first years

 The club was founded in 1932 under the name Al-Ashbal Club.
-Football was not the only sport they played: they also played handball, basketball, volleyball, boxing, and swimming.
-However, because of a lack of financial resources, they focused on the most popular sport in Jordan which is football.
+Football was not the only sport they played.
+However, because of a lack of financial resources, they focused on the most popular sport in Jordan, football.

-As the club was gathering peoples of Jordan through which many activities that stand in the face of British colonialism in defense of the country, the British colonialism close club after they accused them that they are making a disturbance, preventing young people from exercising their right to express their rejection of this colonialism.

 In 1941, Al-Faisaly restarted, but they realized that they need a large budget.
-They decided to issue a charity lottery and set up a committee to meet with the Jordanian army chief John Bagot Glubb to obtain official approval to sell the lottery tickets to Jordanian army units who were enthusiastic about the national direction of the club and agreed to them.
-The cultural committee, which was later headed by Mr. Ahmad Al-Tarawneh and the membership of lawyer Subhi Al-Qutb and Mamdouh Al-Sarayra, was active in distributing the Lottery, which resulted in the collection of 3,700 Jordanian dinars at the time, and this amount was enough to get a piece of land next to the Islamic Scientific College "currently" in Jabal Amman near "first" circle and "rainbow" street, and intend to rebuild the club and to raise the declaration again, they had what they wanted The club returned under the name of Al-Faisaly this time.
+They decided to issue a charity lottery and set up a committee to meet with the Jordanian army chief John Bagot Glubb to obtain official approval to sell the lottery tickets to Jordanian army units.
+The cultural committee was active in distributing the Lottery, which resulted in the collection of 3,700 Jordanian dinars, and this amount was enough to get a piece of land next to the Islamic Scientific College "currently" in Jabal Amman near "first" circle and "rainbow" street, and intend to rebuild the club and to raise the declaration again, they had what they wanted The club returned under the name of Al-Faisaly this time.